ntg28/git-getting-started/README.md

 * `git push -u origin master` // push the master for the origin repository (just in the first time).
 * `git clone <repository-url>` // get a project
 * `git pull` // get updates from the cloud repository

+* `git config credential.helper store` // save the user and password